ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 This solution enables you to provision and efficiently manage virtual machines, virtual networks, and other resources, providing increased operational agility and flexibility to meet changing business needs.

->[!primary]
+> [!primary]
 > Once you have logged in to your web interface, you will be greeted by a dashboard displaying your **vDC**, as well as a detailed summary of your resource usage (10).
 At the top of the screen, you will also find a navigation bar with the different settings options available for vCloud Director (VCD).

 ![Dashboard Overview](images/vcd-dashboard-overview.png){.thumbnail}

-The different sections available are the following :
+The different sections available are the following:

 1. **Data Centers**
 2. **Applications**